pflynny/FancySelects.js/README.md

 You want a custom select and dropdown?
 Ain't no thang.

-If the select group contains optgroups these will be wrapped in their own div, this can be used to make a mega menu style dropdown.
+This plugin will parse through the select, any optgroups will be output in their own div, with ul > li > a structure.
 It will also parse a optgroup label, outputting a header.
 Handy.

 ##Requirements
 jQuery 1.10